rucio/documentation/docs/operator/k8s_guide.md

 ```

 Now, the LB must be added to the LanDB set from the dashboard, under IP Addresses.
-To do that, first retrieve the `vip_address` of the LB:
+To do that, first retrieve the virtual IP address, `vip_address`, of the LB:
 ```sh
  openstack loadbalancer show <lb-ID> | grep vip_address
 ```

-Then, retrieve the pointer to the LB:
+Then, retrieve the pointer to the LB, for instance:

 ```sh
 host <vip_address>
 222.xx.xxx.xxx.in-addr.arpa domain name pointer lbaas-xxx4a6c2-xxxx-xxxx-xxxx-59489ffd7xxx.cern.ch.
 ```
+where `lbaas-xxx4a6c2-xxxx-xxxx-xxxx-59489ffd7xxx.cern.ch` represents the hostname of the LB.

-Finally, add `lbaas-...cern.ch` as an IP address in the LanDB set dashboard.
+Finally, add `lbaas-...cern.ch` to the list of allowed IP addresses in the LanDB set dashboard.
+Either the hostname or the `vip_address` used before can be used in the search bar.

 ### Produce the certificates related to the landb-alias
 Read the [help page](https://ca.cern.ch/ca/Help/?kbid=021002) about Grid Host certs